antronerds/r2-tutorials/docs/_static/images/archive/One_Gene_View.md

 2. The “track display selection” section can be opened by clicking on it.
     In here, you are able to toggle which tracks to display and/or hide within the YY-plots.
-Do note that these selections are non-persistent and will be forgotten as soon as you leave the One Gene View.
+Do note that these selections are non-persistent and will be forgotten as soon as you leave the View a Gene.
 Persistent changes to the tracks can be made via the ‘User Options’ menu item, which is present in the main screen (see the tutorial 'Adapting R2 to your needs').
     Note that the Adjustable Settings panel, including the Customize Track parameters,